top of page

 What can we learn from this case?

 The case further demonstrates that, in cases of administrative inaction or disproportionate delay, seeking interim relief before administrative courts is an effective means of safeguarding fundamental rights.
-Through consistent and legally sound action, the clients' fundamental family rights were successfully enforced and the right to a shared experience of the birth of the child was guaranteed.
+Through consistent and legally sound proceedings, the clients' fundamental family rights were successfully enforced, and the right to experience the birth of their child together was guaranteed.

 bottom of page